-Budgeted cost: £ 139,845
+Budgeted cost: £ 148,934

-Activity Evidence that supports this approach Challenge number(s) addressed Experienced teachers from school to carry out small group interventions in identified areas of need in maths, phonics and reading NfER has published an Independent Evaluation of the National Tutoring Programme Year 2: Implementation and Process Evaluation Research report which suggests that it has a positive impact on pupils' attainment, self-confidence and them catching up with their peers.
+Activity Evidence that supports this approach Challenge number(s) addressed Experienced teachers from school to carry out small group interventions in identified areas of need in maths, phonics and reading.
+Pixl interventions are in place for Years 2&6 in the first term.
+Other interventions are continuing for all.
+NfER has published an Independent Evaluation of the National Tutoring Programme Year 2: Implementation and Process Evaluation Research re- port which suggests that it has a posi- tive impact on pupils' attainment, self- confidence and them catching up with their peers.
 One of the main features of effective tuition observed was quality teaching.
 EEF research shows that small group activities once a week for 12 weeks has a progress rating of +3months.
-1, 3 Tutoring in phonics and maths to be carried out in a programme linked to identified areas of the curriculum and to students with identified gaps in learning Research (Oxford Language Report) shows that limited vocabulary acquisition can cause weaker comprehension skills, slower than expected progress in reading and writing issues with reading national test papers, negative behaviour and poor attendance rates.
+1,3 Tutoring in phonics and maths to be carried out in a programme linked to identified areas of the curriculum and to students with identified Research (Oxford Language Report) shows that limited vocabulary acquisition can cause weaker comprehension skills, slower than expected progress in reading and writing issues with reading national 1,2,3,4 gaps in learning.
+Concept Cat in use for infants and Welcomm used in nursery.
+SALT passports are in place for children with needs in this area. test papers, negative behaviour and poor attendance rates.
 Marc Rowland advocates bringing words to life in context rather than using dictionary for definition and as such this is something we try to incorporate in the curriculum.
-1,2,3,4

-Science lead attended CPD courses to support disadvantaged pupils in science-some strategies proving transferrable in other subjects.
-EEF advises focus on both generic and subject specific pedagogy and using a range of media and delivery approaches to demonstrate skills and exemplify good oractice.
-Phonics lead in each year group (R-5).
-New phonics scheme sourced and implemented.
+Phonics lead in each key stage New phonics scheme sourced and implemented.
 Phonics teaching has an identified low cost high impact (EEF) and enhances children's ability in reading and spelling.
 The implementation of the new scheme in September 2022 has already showed good improvement in phonics outcomes across the schools.
 1 Use trained TAs to provide targeted academic support to improve vocabulary acquisition and support reading.
 Link structured 1:1 or small group interventions to classroom teaching.
 The use of TAs to lead in class, small group interventions has a moderate cost and moderate impact, while 1:1 tuition has high impact for moderate cost.
 Much of the time for interventions has been used for phonics since September 2022 and is proving a beneficial in the progress of the children's phonics knowledge.
-1 Self-efficacy project- teachers identify areas that are impacting on children's ability to learn (e.g resistance to challenge) and adapt teaching to Meta cognition and self regulation has a high impact on the learning of children (EEF).
+1,4 Self-efficacy project- teachers identify areas that are impacting on children's ability to learn (e.g resistance to challenge) and adapt teaching to address Meta cognition and self regulation has a high impact on the learning of children (EEF).
 This project is low cost and aimed at those identified through the project as lacking confidence in their learning and a lack of willingness to engage with challenge.
-1,4 address this Repeat of the questionnaire a year on (November 2022) shows improved self-efficacy, although for some year groups, behaviour for learning is still impacting on the learning experiences of some; this will be a continued focus this year.
+2,1 this Repeat of the questionnaire a year on (November 2022) shows improved self-efficacy, although for some year groups, behaviour for learning is still impacting on the learning experi- ences of some; this will be a contin- ued focus this year.

 Review of behaviour policy.
 Training for all (including pupils) from behaviour lead, Implementation of new rules and values Improving behaviour for learning will improve all children's chances of reaching their full potential in lessons and within a social environment.
-Moderate impact for moderate cost (EEF) 2, 1 Pupil voice has shown that the majority of pupils are familiar with the use of zones of regulation and protective behaviours, both which have had a positive impact on behaviour both in class and in less structured activities.
-A change to structure at breaktimes has enhanced this further.
+Moderate impact for moderate cost (EEF) 2,1 Pupil voice has shown that the majority of pupils are familiar with the use of zones of regulation and protective behaviours, both which have had a positive impact on behaviour both in class and in less structured activities.
+A change to structure at breaktimes has enhanced this further.1

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support, structured interventions)